 Error defined in Apache

-The errors are Apache includes the previous errors in the series.
-Take the following example if info error occurs, then all the errors which are stated before info will always happen.
+The errors are Apache, which includes the previous mistakes in the series.
+For example, if an info error occurs, all the mistakes stated before info will always happen.

-● emerg — emergency – The case in which the system unable to perform the task;
+● emerg — emergency – The case in which the system is unable to perform the task;

 ● alert —It depicts the error must be straightaway improved;